 - TED talks:

-- “10 ways to have a better conversation” by writer and radio host Celeste Headlee (who is also incredibly smart, has more energy than most mere mortals, and is trained as an opera singer!)
+- “10 ways to have a better conversation” by writer and radio host Celeste Headlee (who is incredibly smart, has more energy than most mere mortals, and also just happens to have trained as an opera singer!)

 - “Why you should talk to strangers” by Kio Stark.
 She’s also written a little bitty book published by TED, which cites some of my research, and written this article about how to gracefully exit conversations.